open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 ### TL;DR

-The community has taken a good pre-existing demo (thanks, [Google](https://github.com/GoogleCloudPlatform/microservices-demo)!) and is in the process of making it better.
+The OpenTelemetry community has taken a good pre-existing demo (thanks, [Google](https://github.com/GoogleCloudPlatform/microservices-demo)!) and is in the process of making it even better.
 Every GA SDK will be represented, demo support will be extended to Metrics and Logs, and canonical scenarios will be documented for each signal, with fault injection, and more!

 If you want to skip the details then clone our [repo](https://github.com/open-telemetry/opentelemetry-demo-webstore) then run